mrkev/contracts.coffee/documentation/contracts/index.markdown

 You will get a bunch of errors.
 So just compile to JavaScript and run it in Firefox for now.

+**Update:** we now have preliminary support for V8 and node.js.
+Instructions for getting this working are [here](http://disnetdev.com/blog/2011/09/20/Contracts.coffee-Works-In-Node.js/)

 Note that since leaving off the `-C` flag will generate JavaScript code with absolutely no trace of contracts (the code is exactly what vanilla CoffeeScript would generate), you can easily set up a